-DigitalOcean Review – A Thorough Look Pricing, Performance, Speed, Setup and Security!
+DigitalOcean Review – A Thorough Look at Pricing, Performance, Speed, and Security

 Digital Ocean is all about simplicity and no frills.
 If you’re beyond being a novice user and don’t need a managed VPS, after reading this Digital Ocean review, you'll see that it's one of the best choices in the entire world.
 It’s geared towards developers and people who aren’t afraid to roll up their sleeves and know their way around the console (However they have plenty of resources, one-click installers, and other ways to make things simpler for anyone out there.)
 If that’s intimidating, or you just aren’t experienced enough to feel confident managing your own server, there’s also a service out there called ServerPilot.io that pairs very nicely with Digital Ocean, is free, and gives you a way to manage your Digital Ocean server with a visual control panel.